airbus-seclab/diffware/README.md

 ### Saving time for moved detection

-If folders have been renamed (apart from the root file), try renaming them so the overall hierarchy of both files match.
+If folders have been renamed (apart from the root file), try renaming them back to their old name so the overall hierarchy of both files match.
 Otherwise, many files will have to be compared to attempt to detect the ones that have been moved.

 ## Tools